-Canon 4000D versus Nikon D3400
+Canon 4000D vs Nikon D3400

-The Canon EOS 4000D and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in February 2018 and August 2016.
+The Canon EOS 4000D (called Canon T100 in some regions) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2018 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.